MCorentin/vargen/README.md

 retrieved.

 /!\ However, if there is a SNP at the same position than the InDel, it will also be retrieved.

+**Update:** Since VarGen v0.1.6, the GTEx rsids are retrieved from a lookup table, so this issue is now irrelevant.

 ## Some examples